-Never go to a single interview without taking the time to prepare a few follow up questions first.
-Think about your job duties and responsibilities, the time you can take off and even your schedule.
+Never go to a single interview without taking the time to prepare a few follow-up questions first.
+Think about your job duties and responsibilities, the time you can take off, and even your schedule.
 At the end of your interview, ask the employer a few simple questions.
-You might ask how many hours you must work, when the schedule will go up and if you can take time off to prepare for a big test.
+You might ask how many hours you must work, when the schedule will go up, and if you can take time off to prepare for a big test.
 You can also ask about what your employer expects of you and who you’ll work with every day.

-Working on campus lets you make extra money for the things you need without worrying about driving to work or relying on public transportation.
+Working on campus allows you to make extra money for the things you need without worrying about driving to work or relying on public transportation.
 Colleges offer a wide range of jobs that pay minimum wage or higher, but before getting one of those jobs, you’ll want to prepare for the job interview associated with that position.